rgederin/zookeeper-integration/README.md

 2. **All clients add a watch to /election znode** and listen to any children znode deletion or addition under /election znode.

-3. Now each server joining the cluster will try to create an **ephemeral sequential znode /leader-<sequential number> under node /election** with data as hostname, ex: node1.domain.com
+3. Now each server joining the cluster will try to create an **ephemeral sequential znode /leader-sequential number under node /election** with data as hostname, ex: node1.domain.com
 Let’s say three servers in a cluster created znodes under /election, then the znode names would be:
-* /election/leader-00000001
+ /election/leader-00000001
-* /election/leader-00000002
+ /election/leader-00000002
-* /election/leader-00000003
+ /election/leader-00000003
 **Znode with least sequence number will be automatically considered as the leader.**

 4. Once all server completes the creation of znode under /election, they will perform getChildren(“/election”) and get the data(hostname) associated with least sequenced child node “/election/leader-00000001”, which will give the leader hostname.